-Source: Chen et al.(2021)^[19].
+Source: Chen et al.(2021)[19].

 2.3.
-Planning system, administrative framework, and closure procedures planning system has been effective in aligning development direction, policy design, and target setting across multiple levels of governance, including central, provincial, prefecture, county, and township^[20].
-The "China's Five-Year Plan for Energy Development" and "The 13th Five-Year Plan for Coal Industry Development" set an overall framework and development goal for China's coal industry.
-In the decentralized executive power structure, both the central and provincial levels of government hold capacities for oversight, licensing, and policy-making of the coal sector^[21].
+Planning system, administrative framework, and closure procedures

+The development of China's coal industry is largely influenced by the "Five-Year Plan".
+This top-down planning system has been effective in aligning development direction, policy design, and target setting across multiple levels of governance, including central, provincial, prefecture, county, and township^[20].
+"China's Five-Year Plan for Energy Development" and "The 13th Five-Year Plan for Coal Industry Development" set an overall framework and development goal for China's coal industry.
+In the decentralized executive power structure, both the central and provincial levels of government hold capacities for oversight, licensing, and policy-making in the coal sector^[21].
 Meanwhile, the central government relies on provincial governments to facilitate policy implementation.
-As a result, the provincial government is the key to managing and implementing local coal transition.
+As a result, the provincial government is the key to managing and implementing the local coal transition.